gibbsoft/terraform101/step2/README.md

 - `providers.tf` a place to list the required providers to get the module up and running.
 Remember we need to run `terraform init` to install these.
 It is also desirable to pin each provider to specific version to ensure that the behaviour of the module is repeatable across environments.
 In this example there's no need to define anything in the `providers.tf` since terraform 1.0.0 because there are no parameters to pass to the provider.
 More sophisticated providers requiring parameters would go in here.

 - `outputs.tf` You can think of these as return values that the module will produce.
-In this example there is nothing to consume them, so we're just one as a way to display output to the terminal... but in later examples a module may return something useful. ;)
+In this example there is nothing to consume them, so we're just using one as a way to display output to the terminal... but in later examples a module may return something useful. ;)

 - `main.cf` might contain the key resources of the module, but that said, developers may create resources in any .tf files they like!
 Notice that we are creating a resource of type `local_file`, the documentation for that resource-type can be found [here](https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file).
 On the whole, terraform's documentation is pretty good.